gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/testing_wait_for.md

 # Testing wait_for()

-Let's use the function `system.spend_blocks()`, which allows to spend blocks and return all results:
+Utilize the function `system.spend_blocks()` to advance through blocks and retrieve all results:

 ```rust
 use gstd::ActorId;